|Borden Flats Lighthouse||

-Due to a large under water reef at the entrance to the Taunton River, a lighted day marker was places atop the obstacle, only to prove obsolete for night commerce.
+Due to a large under water reef at the entrance to the Taunton River, a non-lighted day marker was places atop the obstacle, only to prove obsolete for night commerce.
 Congress appropriated funds for the construction of the cast iron, "spark plug" style lighthouse.
 On October, 1 1881 the lighthouse became active with a fixed red light from a 5th order Fresnel Lens.
 The lens was later upgraded to a 4th Order Fresnel Lens.

 The U.S. Lighthouse Service (USLHS) held keepers at the lighthouse until the U.S. Coast Guard assumed control in 1939.
 At that point, the USLHS was eliminated and station became staffed by three full time Coast Guard officers.

 In an effort to save costs, the lighthouse was fully automated and destaffed in 1963.
 The Fresnel lens was soon replaced by a 250mm plastic optic with a white flash every 2.5 seconds.
 Around 1996, the optic was upgraded to the present Vega Rotating Beacon VRB-25 and in 2017 replaced with a single tier VLB-44 LED optic.

 The lighthouse was deemed surplus by the U.S. Coast Guard and was offered through the National Historic Lighthouse Preservation Act (NHLPA).
 No entities applied, so it was sold into private ownership in August, 2010.